theormets/Junction-based-Grain-Growth-Measurement/README.md

 # Tri-Junction Detection using YOLOv5

-This repository contains code for detecting tri-junctions in polycrystalline materials using the YOLOv5 object detection framework.
+This repository contains code for detecting triple- and quadruple-junctions in polycrystalline materials using the YOLOv5 object detection framework.

 ## Introduction

-- In materials science and metallurgy, tri-junctions are points where three grain boundaries intersect in a polycrystalline material.
-Detecting and analyzing these tri-junctions is crucial for understanding the microstructure of materials, which in turn influences their mechanical properties.
+- In two-dimensional polycrystalline microstructures, triple- and quadruple-junctions are points where three grain boundaries intersect in a polycrystalline material.
+Detecting and analyzing these junctions aide in understanding the evolutoin of microstructures, which in turn influences the properties of materials.

 - This project utilizes the YOLOv5 deep learning architecture to automatically detect tri-junctions in microstructure images.
 YOLOv5 is a state-of-the-art object detection model known for its accuracy and efficiency, making it suitable for real-time applications.